 President Donald J. Trump

-The development and deployment of automated driving systems (ADS), commonly referred to as automated or self-driving vehicles, has the potential to reduce the number and severity of serious automobile crashes – over 90 percent of which are due to human error according to the National Highway Traffic Safety Administration (NHTSA) – preventing injuries and saving lives.
+The development and deployment of automated vehicles (AV) and automated driving systems (ADS), have the potential to reduce the number and severity of serious automobile crashes.
+Over 90 percent of these crashes are due to human error, according to the National Highway Traffic Safety Administration (NHTSA), and automation can help in preventing injuries and saving lives.
 The market for automated vehicles is anticipated to be over $40 billion in 2025 and more than $75 billion in 2035.
 In addition, fully automated vehicles have the potential to present new transportation options for older Americans and those with disabilities, increasing their connectivity and independence.

 “The safe deployment of automated vehicle technologies means we can look forward to a future with fewer traffic fatalities and increased mobility for all Americans.”

 Artificial intelligence has immense potential to advance healthcare, accelerate medical research, and support the health and well-being of all Americans.
 This is especially true as AI technologies are leveraged as part of the global response to the coronavirus pandemic.

 The Trump Administration has led key initiatives to harness the power of AI to fight the virus.
 Working alongside industry, academic, and nonprofit leaders, the White House coordinated the release of the COVID-19 Open Research Dataset (CORD-19), the most comprehensive collection of machine readable scholarly articles on coronavirus to date.
 The White House then issued a call to action to the AI community to develop publicly available AI tools and techniques that can help researchers summarize and analyze the dataset.